 Report assault or threats but also try to treat everyone with respect.
 It is a terrible situation, but it will help you in the long run.

 If you need to protect your car from repossession, close it up in a garage or put it behind a locked fence.
-This is only a short-term solution, but it gives you time to call a bankruptcy attorney and stop the repossession from going through.
+This is only a short-term solution, but it gives you time to call a KC bankruptcy lawyer and stop the repossession from going through.

 You should already have received warnings about repossession before it happens.
 In addition, creditors are supposed to let the police know if and when they are repossessing a car.
 So if you have a run-in with a repo agent, you are allowed to call the police and confirm it's a real repossession and not theft.